 Is epilepsy rare?

-- Answer: Epilepsy is not rare – in fact, about 1 in every 100 Canadians has epilepsy and over 65 million people worldwide live with it.
+- Answer: Epilepsy is not rare – in fact, about 1 in every 100 Canadians has epilepsy and about 50 million people worldwide.
 It can affect anyone of any age, race, and sex.
 Many famous people have had (or are suspected to have had) epilepsy, including Pope Pius IX, Prince John, Neil Young, Susan Boyle, Harriet Tubman, and many others!
 However, it should be noted that epilepsy is an umbrella term for a large variety of different kinds of seizure disorders.
 While epilepsy in general is common, the individual diseases that fall under that umbrella are typically rare in respect to the overall population.